bootstrapworld/curriculum/lessons/threats-to-validity/langs/en-us/slides.md

 {layout="Investigate"}
 # Threats to Validity

 On @printable-exercise{pages/threats-to-validity-1.adoc} and @printable-exercise{pages/threats-to-validity-2.adoc}, you’ll find four different claims backed by four different datasets.

 Each one of those claims suffers from a serious threat to validity.
 Can you figure out what those threats are?

-If you have time, you may also want students to respond to @opt-printable-exercise{selection-bias-v-biased-study.adoc}
+Optional: respond to @opt-printable-exercise{selection-bias-v-biased-study.adoc}

 <!--